-This webinar is the ninth in a series hosted by EIG to provide Opportunity Zones strategies and insights from around the country.
+This webinar is the twelfth in a series hosted by EIG to provide Opportunity Zones strategies and insights from around the country.
 Topics include an introduction to Opportunity Zones, an analysis of the final regulations, emerging best practices in heartland, rural, tribal and Main Street areas, and examples of OZ activity in operating businesses, in affordable housing, and from local anchor institutions.

 Rachel Reilly is the Director of Impact Strategy of Economic Innovation Group